-1 Business Manager and the Administrative Assistant to the Business Manager attending BruMan Fall Forum (2 admin x \$350) = \$700 Object Code: 6400 Purchased Property Services Function Code 2100, 2200, 2600, 2700 (staff) PURCHASED PROPERTY SERVICES Although a product may or may not result from the transaction, the primary reason for the purchase is the service provided.
+Registration for 1 Business Manager and the Administrative Assistant to the Business Manager attending Brustein & Manasevit Fall Forum (2 admin x \$350) = \$700

+All Examples Apply to Title I-A, I-D, II-A, IV-A, RLIS/V Object Code: 6400 Purchased Property Services Function Code 2100, 2200, 2600, 2700 (Staff) PURCHASED PROPERTY SERVICES Although a product may or may not result from the transaction, the primary reason for the purchase is the service provided.
 (USFR | USFRCS) Services: (description of item/service) x (cost) = total May include musical instrument repairs, bus or van rental for student activity Example 1:

 Well-Rounded Education

-Repairs to musical instruments for student use and participation in music and band classes.
+Repairs to musical instruments for student use and participation in music and band classes. $3 \cdot 500 \cdot x \cdot 500 \cdot x$

-3 schools x \$500 each = \$1,500

 Example 2:

-1 year Maintenance Contract for Read 180 = \$2,100 Object Code: 6500 Other Purchased Services All travel items should follow the AZ Travel Policy or the LEA Governing Board policy.
+1 year Maintenance Contract for Read 180 = \$2,100

+All Examples Apply to Title I-A, I-D, II-A, IV-A, RLIS/V Object Code: 6500 Other Purchased Services All travel items should follow the AZ Travel Policy or the LEA Governing Board policy.
 Function Code 1000 (Direct Instructional Contact with Students) OTHER PURCHASED SERVICES Although a product may or may not result from the transaction, the primary reason for the purchase is the service provided.
-(USFR | USFRCS) Fees and Services Format: (description of service) = total May include Dual Enrollment Fees, External Printing Services for Instruction Example 1:
+(USFR | USFRCS) Fees and Services Format: (description and purpose of service) = total May include Dual Enrollment Fees, External Printing Services for Instruction Example 1: